Cretan revolt (1866–1869): Aftermath of Arkadi

 Because the loss of Crete might have been the prelude to a much more serious loss of Ottoman territory in the Balkans, the Ottoman Grand Vizier, Âli Pasha, arrived in the island in October 1867 and remained there for four months.
 A'ali set in progress a low profile district by district reconquest of the island followed by the construction of blockhouses or local fortresses across the whole of it.
 These were the basis of continued Ottoman military rule until the final crisis of 1896–1898.

 More importantly, he designed an Organic Law which gave the Cretan Christians equal (in practice, because of their superior numbers, majority) control of local administration.
 He thus gained the minimum of political cooperation needed to retain control of the island by early 1869 and almost all the rebel leaders had submitted to Ottoman rule though some, notably the pro-Russian Hadjimichaelis, remained in exile in Greece.

 In fiction

-The Cretan revolt is referenced in Jules Verne's novel Twenty Thousand Leagues Under the Sea, written while the revolt was going on.
+The Cretan revolt is referenced in Jules Verne's 1870 novel Twenty Thousand Leagues Under the Seas, written while the revolt was going on.
 Verne's Captain Nemo is mentioned as using his submarine Nautilus to provide "4,000 lb. weight of gold" to the rebels.
 This passage clearly indicates the sympathy of Verne to the rebels' cause.

 The revolt is mentioned in the novel Freedom and Death by Nikos Kazantzakis.
 In this work, the explosion of the monastery is attributed to the actions of a relative of the novel's protagonist, Captain Michalis.